 A marketing strategy that gets celebrated this way will feel like a meaningful achievement for everyone involved, helping inspire and motivate them to achieve the next set of goals.

-Before seeing the first steps you can take toward better marketing strategies, why don't you check if bad processes are dragging you down?
+Before seeing the first the invaluable Agile metrics for measuring strategy success, why don't you check if bad processes are dragging you down?